sentenzo/sentenzo/README.md

   The name's Roman.

-  My uni major is applied mathematics, but I've being doing programming since graduation (which was quite some time ago).
+  My uni major was applied mathematics, but I've being working as a programmer since my graduation.

-  Switched to **Python** some time ago (previously worked on **C#**).
+  Switched to **Python** some time ago (previously worked on **C#** for 6 years).

-  I'm really into algorithms, data structures, comparative programming, and all this other useless impractical stuff:
+  I'm really into algorithms, data structures and comparative programming, so my LeetCode score is higher than average:

   <div align="center">